Transport in Chile: Chacao Channel

 Chacao Channel bridge is a planned suspension bridge that was to link the island of Chiloé with mainland Chile crossing the Chacao Channel.
 It was one of the several projects that were planned to commemorate the Chile's bicentennial in 2010.
 If completed, it would have been the largest suspension bridge in South America.
+Construction started in 2017 with completion expected in 2028.